Erjon001/Notes-App/README.md

 ## Current Status

 **In Development** - This project is actively being developed with the following completed features:

 - User authentication system
 - Note CRUD operations
 - Responsive UI components
 - Search functionality
 - Tag system
 - Pin/unpin functionality

-## Contributing

-This is a personal project, but suggestions and feedback are welcome!
-Feel free to open issues or submit pull requests.

 ## License